How-To Guide: Full Gut Rehab For Maximum Profit! Seems to be a popular topic. So I will give you my take on this!

 When all this boring admin stuff is done we can proceed to the fun stuff!!
 Here is where the hammer meets the nail.
 (Did I say that right?)

 Back To Top

-In our case we had to do the roof first.
-That is most important.
-Roof needs to be able to keep the inside dry in order to do any work!
+In our case, we had to do the roof first.
+That is the most important.
+The roof needs to be able to keep the inside dry in order to do any work!

 The fun stuff.
 In our flip we were plagued by mold, water and decay as the roof had huge holes.
 So we first had to replace the roof, so that we could gut the entire house to the studs.

 If the house requires window replacement, this is when you do it.
 Important here is that you take all your measurements correctly.
 Mistakes will cause insane delays!